ngageoint/fog-machine/README.md

 #### Pros

-* Fog Machine allows your applicaiton to easily take advantage of the shared resources like processors, memory, and storage of all the devices in the mesh network which can considerably increase performance.
+* Fog Machine allows your application to easily take advantage of the shared resources like processors, memory, and storage of all the devices in the mesh network; which can considerably increase performance.
 The table below shows how increasing the number of devices in the peer network decreases the overall search time for the FogStringSearch app provided.

 <table>
   <tr>